 - Weight Loss

 Since a cat with diabetes cannot adequately utilize insulin, the body turns to other parts to get the energy it needs.
 Your diabetic feline will lose weight even though it’s eating more than it should.

 Another sign that your cat may have diabetes is if you notice your cat urinating more often, or if there are larger urine clumps in the litter box.
-The excessive sugar in the bloodstream spills over into your cat’s urine, and pulls extra water with it, leading to more urine production.
+The excessive sugar in the bloodstream spills over into your cat’s urine and pulls extra water with it; leading to more urine production.

 - Lowered Or “Plantigrade” Stance

 Cats usually walk on their tiptoes with their hind feet.
 When diabetes goes undetected, it may result in damage to nerves in the hind limbs, causing cats to walk flat-footed with their back feet.
 This is called a plantigrade stance.

 Hyperglycemia refers to blood sugar levels being too high which is a result of diabetes going undetected and untreated.
 Hyperglycemia leads to the aforementioned signs, but can also make cats lethargic or tired all the time with less energy than usual.

 6. Diabetic Ketoacidosis

 Diabetic ketoacidosis is a severe complication of diabetes.
 Since the body can’t utilize sugar, it starts to break down fat.